pal4569/BoneagePrediciton/README.md

 The project is divided into three main sections:

-    Data Processing: Handled in serializeData.py, this section prepares the dataset for training and evaluation.
-    Model Training: Conducted in model.py, this section trains the SCN model using the prepared dataset.
-    Model Evaluation: Executed in evaluate.py, this section evaluates the trained model's performance.
+    serializeData.py: Prepares the dataset for training and evaluation. model.py: Trains the SCN model using the prepared dataset. evaluate.py: Evaluates the trained model's performance.

 ### Dataset

 The model is trained using over 12,000 radiology images provided by Kaggle's RSNA Bone Age dataset.
-You can find more information about the dataset here.
+You can find more information about the dataset [here](https://www.kaggle.com/datasets/kmader/rsna-bone-age/data).

 ### Current Status